Little Mary of the IMP Company - Empress Theatre RPPC / Postcard - 1911

 The Little American (1917) Parasol

 As part of the 1981 Mary Pickford Estate auction, this exquisitely made, extremely delicate aqua, peach, and cream parasol was erroneously noted as having been used in her film Rebecca of Sunnybrook Farm (1917.)
-A simple comparison of this piece with that seen in Rebecca... shows they are indeed different.
+A simple comparison of this piece with that seen in Rebecca... shows they are very different.
 After a bit of research however, I have determined this parasol can be seen in the opening shots of Cecil B. DeMille's The Little American (1917,) as well as publicity stills associated with the film, and even at least one portrait by Melbourne Spurr.
-While it has certainly seen better days—being somewhat tattered as well as having lost the ribbon and decorative tip that once adorned the handle—it is nice to know that this parasol still exists and here it is today.
+While it has certainly seen better days—being somewhat tattered as well as having lost the ribbon and most of the decorative tip that once adorned the handle—it is nice to know that this parasol still exists and here it is today.
 Gifted from the Pamela Short collection.

 Mary posing with the parasol in a The Little American publicity still.